 Types of broken links and suggested solution to fix them:

 - Links pointing to not existing pages, error status code 404.
-Fix it by removing the link.
-If found content with a new URL points it to that URL.
+Fix it by removing the link or update by linking to relevant page.

 - Links pointing to a URL that redirects to another URL.
-For example page links to
+For example page with link to

 url1that points to

 url2.
-Fix it by updating your link to point to
+Fix it by updating your link to directly linking to

 Make content sharing easy by adding share button